POWERHACK69/Unauthorised/README.md

 ## Why GPLv3 Licensing?

-"Unauthorized" is a project by a small indie creator, Red Indie Games (and POWERHACK) for the GitHub GameOff 2024 Jam.
+"Unauthorized" is a project by Red Indie Games (and POWERHACK) for the GitHub GameOff 2024 Jam.
 By licensing this game under the GPLv3, I aim to:

 - **Protect my work while sharing it openly with the community.**
 - **Encourage others to learn, contribute, and improve upon it.**
-- **Increase my visibility in the Godot game dev scene.**

 The GPLv3 license gives you the freedom to use, modify, and distribute the game (non-commercially/commercially) while ensuring that future versions remain open and free.
 This license protects the community and ensures that the project stays true to its open-source ethos.